OwnMind-ai/TelegRise/README.md

         System.out.println("Someone pressed '/start'");
     }

-    @Reference  // Indicates that method can't be referenced at transcription by using '#' sign public void logResponse(Update update) {
+    @Reference  // Indicates that method can be referenced in transcription by using '#' sign public void logResponse(Update update) {
         this.memory.put("response", update);
     }